|

 Pensacola and Jacksonville papers of Dec.
 1911 to Feb.
 1912

-mention Dale coming home several times to Tallahassee to
+mention Dale going home several times to Tallahassee to

 visit his parents while attending school in Atlanta.